datastax/pulsar-ansible/README.md

 $ bash/buildAnsiHostInvFile.sh -clstrName <cluster_name> -hostDns [true|false]
 ```

-Please **NOTE** that,
+**NOTE** that

 1) The specified cluster name must match a subfolder name of the ***cluster_topology*** folder.
 2) If the server IP is used in the topology raw definition file,
-   * "-hostDns" parameter must have value 'false'.
+  1) "-hostDns" parameter must have value 'false'.
-   * Otherwise, it must have value 'true'.
+  2) Otherwise, it must have value 'true'.

 The automatically generated host inventory file name has the following naming convention:
 **hosts_<cluster_name>.ini**